chef-boneyard/delivery_self_guided_trial/README.md

         cat ~/delivery-cluster/.chef/delivery-cluster-data/aws-example.creds

 2. Click 'Users' in the left column
-3. Click the large grey box on right in header
+3. Click the large grey box on left in header
 4. Enter user details and save (Give yourself all roles)
 5. Sign-out of the 'admin' acocunt by clicking the user block in the left column (top dark blue box)
 6. Sign-in with your account